 Delivery Quantities under an Operational Balancing Arrangement

-Where an OBA applies at a Delivery Point, each Shipper’s Delivery Quantity will be its Approved NQ.
+Where an OBA applies at a Delivery Point, a Shipper’s Daily Delivery Quantity will be its Approved NQ.

-Delivery Quantities under the Downstream Reconciliation Rules or an Allocation Agreement
+Delivery Quantities under the Downstream Reconciliation Rules

+Subject to section 6.11, at each Delivery Point where the DRR apply, each Shipper’s Daily Delivery Quantity will be determined by the Allocation Agent under the DRR.

+Each Shipper agrees that at each Delivery Point where the DRR apply, its “initial” (as that term is defined in the DRR) Daily Delivery Quantity for each Day will be determined:

+in accordance with the industry agreement (approved by all Shippers and First Gas and which the GIC approves as being compatible with the DRR) and provided to First Gas each Day in arrears; or

+if Daily Delivery Quantities are not provided pursuant to section 6.11(a) for any reason, or in the absence of the industry agreement referred to in section 6.11(a), by First Gas as soon as practicable after each Day as the quantity of Gas equal to:

+(MQ – SQTOTAL) × DNCSHIPPER ÷ (DNCTOTAL – SQTOTAL)

+where, for that Day and Delivery Point:

+MQ is the metered quantity;

+SQTOTAL is the estimated aggregate Daily Delivery Quantity under all applicable Supplementary Agreements (if any), being the sum of:

+the metered deliveries (from the Distribution Network), to the extent available; and/or

+the approved nominated quantities of Supplementary Capacity, to the extent applicable; and/or

+the MDQ set out in each Supplementary Agreement,

+provided that SQTOTAL may be no greater than MQ;

+DNCSHIPPER is the Shipper’s DNC; and

+DNCTOTAL is the aggregate DNC of all Shippers.

+Delivery Quantities at a Dedicated Delivery Point

+At each Dedicated Delivery Point (except where an OBA applies) there shall be an Allocation Agreement, irrespective of the number of Shippers using it.

-At a Delivery Point used by:
+Where the Delivery Point is used by:

-only one Shipper, that Shipper’s Delivery Quantity will be the metered quantity for that Day; and
+only one Shipper, First Gas will be the Allocation Agent and that Shipper’s Daily and Hourly Delivery Quantities will be the respective metered quantities; and

-more than one Shipper and where the DRR apply, those Shippers’ Delivery Quantities will be determined by the Allocation Agent under the DRR.
+more than one Shipper, each Shipper’s Daily and Hourly Delivery Quantities will be the respective quantities determined by the Allocation Agent appointed under the Allocation Agreement.

-At a Delivery Point where an Allocation Agreement applies, each Shipper must ensure that:
+At any Delivery Point where an Allocation Agreement applies, each Shipper shall ensure that:

 the allocation methodology is acceptable to the Interconnected Party; and

-the Allocation Agreement stipulates that, within the times published by First Gas on OATIS, the Allocation Agent notifies First Gas via OATIS of each Shipper’s Delivery Quantities and, in the case of a Dedicated Delivery Point, Hourly Quantities.
+the Allocation Agreement requires the Allocation Agent to notify First Gas via OATIS of each Shipper’s Daily and Hourly Delivery Quantities within the times published by First Gas on OATIS.

-Supplementary and Interruptible Agreements
+Delivery Quantities under Supplementary and Interruptible Agreements

-If and when First Gas enters into a Supplementary Agreement or Interruptible Agreement in respect of an End-user located on a Distribution Network, it will advise the Allocation Agent of the existence of that agreement and its commencement date.
+If First Gas enters into a Supplementary Agreement or Interruptible Agreement in respect of an End-user supplied via a Distribution Network, it will advise the Allocation Agent under the DRR of that agreement and its commencement date.

-Delivery Quantities under any Supplementary Agreement, Existing Supplementary Agreement or Interruptible Agreement shall be the quantities determined by, and notified to First Gas by the Allocation Agent under the DRR unless the relevant agreement specifies otherwise.
+Daily Delivery Quantities under any Supplementary Agreement, Existing Supplementary Agreement or Interruptible Agreement shall be the quantities determined by, and notified to First Gas by the Allocation Agent under the DRR unless the relevant agreement specifies otherwise.

 Finality of Allocation Results and Energy Quantities

-Except to the extent of any metering corrections, allocation corrections or manifest error, First Gas shall be entitled to rely on the Allocation Result and shall not be obliged to check or correct any Receipt Quantity or Delivery Quantity.
+First Gas shall be entitled to rely on the Allocation Result and shall not be obliged to check or correct any Receipt Quantity or Daily Delivery Quantity.

 End-user Right to Allocation Agreement